-Sadly, the Roman Catholic Archdiocese of Portland, Oregon participated in the pattern of concealment by the Catholic Church that protected abusive priests all over the country and the world.
-Because hundreds of victims came forward, detailing abuse that stretched over more than 50 years, the archdiocese of Portland was forced to file for bankruptcy in 2004.
+Sadly, the Roman Catholic Archdiocese of Portland, Oregon, participated in the pattern of concealment by the Catholic Church that protected abusive priests all over the country and the world.
+Hundreds of victims have came forward detailing abuse that stretched over more than 50 years in the archdiocese of Portland.

 Abused at Church?
 We Can Help.

 One local priest, Angel Armando Perez, pleaded guilty in 2013 to first degree sex abuse and furnishing alcohol to minors related to his tenure at St. Luke Catholic Church in Woodburn, Oregon.
 A related lawsuit settled out of court.

 In 2009, Oregon lawmakers increased the amount of time allowed for the victims of sexual abuse to file a lawsuit.
 State law used to allow victims to sue until age 24, or within three years after they realized the sexual abuse was a source of their problems.
 Today, victims can sue until age 40.

 Over the last fifteen years, hundreds of victims of sexual abuse by Catholic priests have come forward and demanded justice.
 Most victims were children, whose abuse dated back decades.

 Here in Oregon, these suits forced the Archdiocese of Portland to declare bankruptcy in 2007 after it paid out more than $50 million to 175 victims.
 As part of the bankruptcy agreement, the Archdiocese of Portland was forced to set aside $20 million for any future claimants who could prove they suffered abuse.